attachmentgenie/vagrant-scheduler/README.md

 The demo job automates the nomad vault integration example [1], and is a somewhat more elaborate job that requires a bit of manual orchestration.

-intialize and unlock vault, single unlock setup is fine for this vagrant setup, please set up something more robust in prod. copy the root token into terraform/vault.tf and production/hieradata/node/nomad.yaml, again this is fine for this vagrant setup, please set up something more robust in prod.
+copy the root token into terraform/vault.tf and production/hieradata/node/nomad.yaml, again this is fine for this vagrant setup, please set up something more robust in prod.

     export NOMAD_ADDR=http://nomad.scheduler.vagrant:4646